Home, Sweet Texas Home

 - There is no gas, so the stove and oven don’t work.
 Easy fix come a weekday when we can call Hank and get some propane.

 - Our phones have no service unless we walk two houses down to get a signal.
-Tmobile, come to Burnet!
+Tmobile, get it together!

 - The damn washing machine leaks.
 It still washes clothes, but it leaks out of the tub and all over the floor each cycle.
 We have a repair person coming, but they’ll probably charge us $100 to tell us to get rid of the 20 year old washer.